ahmetsenturk/masters-thesis/content/evaluation.typ

   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v1>
+\

-In response, we introduced a clearer entry point with a dedicated setup button (see @preference-v2_1) that opens an onboarding modal.
+In response, we introduced a more precise entry point with a dedicated setup button (see @preference-v2_1) that opens an onboarding modal.

 #TODO[
  We might reference the pair-wise preference elicitation techniques here.
 ]

 #outlined-figure(